EoD-Games/Alchemy-Adventure-Battle/README.md

    `pip install numpy`
    (These are basic python libraries)
 2. Then navigate to the game (inside the client folder) and run "main.py"

+# How to play
+- WASD / Arrow keys : Movement
+- Q : Drop elements
+Walk around and collect elements from spawners!
+Crafting will eventually use E

 # Recent Update (v0.3.02):
 #### Minor (v2)